To start this guide, download this zip file.

 First comes Amy, then comes Angela

-You can find this code in sorting.py
+You can find this code in sorting.py in the zip file above.

 Here is another example: